gregvissing/front-row-greg/content/posts/web-accessibility.md

 **Auditory** (Applies to ~27,700,000 = 14% - [source](https://www.nidcd.nih.gov/health/statistics/quick-statistics-hearing))

-This impairment includes Any type of hearing loss, hearing aid usage, and deafness

-Often rely on the following to use the web effectively:
+This impairment includes any type of hearing loss, hearing aid usage and deafness.
+People with this impairment often rely on the following to use the web effectively:

 * Transcripts/captions for audio content
 * Media players that display captions with adjustable fonts
 * Options to stop, pause, and adjust volume of audio content
 * Foreground audio clearly distinguishable from background

 noise